jdevfullstack-tutorials/code-testing/README.md

 developers back then manually test their code without knowing it.
-And they were referring testing as part of debugging, without of course the knowledge of it.
-But there came a time, they were very distinct from the other.
+And they were referring testing as part of debugging, without, of course, the knowledge of it.
+But there came a time, when the term was coined, software testing was already a separate process.

 And of course, computer science field has been continously being developed, testing